 Now we have entered autumn, the latter, darker half of the year.
 The Western Quarter, the Quarter of Water where endings begin.
 Days grow chillier, nights grow longer, and deep, aqueous contemplation pulls us into reflective silence.
 Or so it should.
 Don’t fight it.
 It is time to slow down, to breathe deep and to float and drift along the cycling currents of the seasons.
 The Western setting sun glows in the turning and falling leaves, reminding us all things end and transform.
-So sacred and vital is the West, which wise ones from Paracelsus to Native American tribes assign the element of water.
+So sacred and vital is the West, to which wise ones from Paracelsus to Native American tribes assign the element of water.
 There dwells the Thunderbird, sending rains and thunder, indeed all water, from this darkening direction.
 Water reminds us that the only constant is change, and water itself, though ever welling and flowing, rising and falling, never dies but only continually moves and transforms.
 We are water, we are change, we are growth and transformation.
 We evolve, we grow, we must always learn to let go.

 The sacred trees into hues of golden fire now turn